ajkessel/reacjibot/README.md

 You'll need to create a config.yaml (based on [example-config.yaml](example-config.yaml)) to specify mappings.
 For example:
 ```
 mapping:
-   �~_~R�: 'id
+  :bulb: 'ideas'
-  🚋: 'public_transportation'
+  :train: 'public_transportation'
 ```
-Will cause any message tagged with the train emoji 🚋 to be posted to the local room with the alias #public_transportation.
+Will cause any message tagged with the bulb emoji :bulb: to be posted to the local room with the alias #ideas and the train emoji :train: to be posted to the local room with the alias #public_transportation.
 You can define as many actions as you want, although currently the plugin is limited to posting to one room per emoji reaction.

 In the cross-posted channel, the message will have the emoji appended to the end which serves as a hyperlink back to the original message.